-- Breakfast The Mesivta provides breakfast for our students each day. - Lunch and Snacks Students should pack their own lunches and snacks to be eaten during their breaks.
-There are vending machines on campus with snack options, as well. - Student lunches may be kept in a designated refrigerator at School. - No food or drinks other than bottled water may be brought into the Bais Medrash or classrooms.
+- Breakfast The Mesivta provides milk.
+Students should bring their own cereal or other food and store it in their locker, cubby, or student refrigerator. - Lunch and Snacks Students should pack their own lunches and snacks to be eaten during their breaks.
+There are vending machines on campus with snack options, and the Senior class may run a canteen, as well. - Student lunches may be kept in a designated refrigerator at School. - No food or drinks other than water may be brought into the Bais Medrash.
+Snacks and drinks are permissible in classrooms if they can be consumed without creating a mess or a classroom distraction.